January 29, 2018

-By publicly posting the following written disclosure, the Comptroller of Public Accounts intends that market participants may receive and use it for purposes of qualifying for the independent registered municipal advisor exemption to the Securities and Exchange Commission Municipal Advisor Rule (Section 15B of the Securities Exchange Act of 1934) until August 31, 2017 or until otherwise withdrawn or replaced by the Issuer.
+By publicly posting the following written disclosure, the Comptroller of Public Accounts intends that market participants may receive and use it for purposes of qualifying for the independent registered municipal advisor exemption to the Securities and Exchange Commission Municipal Advisor Rule (in accordance with Section 15B(e)(4)(c) of the Securities Exchange Act of 1934) until December 31, 2018 or until otherwise withdrawn or replaced by the Issuer.

 The Texas Comptroller of Public Accounts (the "Comptroller" or "Issuer") has retained George K. Baum & Company ("municipal advisor") to provide advice on recommendations received and other advice from financial services firms concerning the issuance of municipal securities for state cash flow purposes.
 The Issuer will rely on the municipal advisor by seeking and considering its advice, analysis, and perspective before acting on any such recommendation or other advice, although the Issuer may not necessarily follow the municipal advisor's advice and may also rely on representations, if any, made by financial services firms in proposals made to the Issuer in reliance upon this letter.